bobbyiliev/101-linux-commands-ebook/ebook/en/content/115-the-date-command.md

 date -u
 ```

-1. To display any given date string in formated date:
+1. To display any given date string in formatted date:

 ```
 date --date="2/02/2010"